Lauren Taub Cohen

 Somatic Experiencing Practitioner in training

-How can I foster risk-taking and resilience in my classroom?
-That was the question I already had in mind when I left 60 Minutes to become an educator.
-A colleague of mine serendipitously introduced me to Carol Dweck’s work on mindsets at a time when I was immersed in my graduate school studies at Bank Street.
-I began to deepen my inquiry by wondering how one could develop a growth mindset.
-Let me rephrase that, I began to wonder if I could develop a growth mindset.
+The question of how to foster risk-taking and resilience was already on my mind when I left 60 Minutes to become an educator.
+I was serendipitously introduced to Carol Dweck’s work on mindsets at a time when I was immersed in my graduate school studies at Bank Street.
+I began to deepen my inquiry by wondering how one could develop a growth mindset, especially since the lingering affects of trauma can often harden and reinforce a fixed mindset.

 Growing up, I always preferred to stay within the boundaries of my comfort zone and panicked if I was ever pushed to step beyond it.
-As a student, I felt that mistakes, let alone failures, were to be avoided at all costs.
-On the tennis court I excelled at sprints and drills but lacked the mental toughness in the midst of tight matches.
+Anxiety was a constant companion as was unrelenting self-criticism.
+I felt that mistakes, let alone failures, were to be avoided at all costs.
+I excelled at sprints and drills on the tennis court but lacked the mental toughness in the midst of tight matches.
 The growth mindset was clearly a healthier alternative, but how could I get there?
+Was it too late?

 In 2015, Friends Seminary awarded me the Art of Teaching Award.
 I feel my strength as an educator and mindfulness teacher is my ability to help individuals develop an awareness of how habits, thoughts, beliefs, and assumptions can interfere with our growth and cloud our perceptions.
-Each time we turn toward our challenges, rather than shy away from them, we develop greater clarity and grit.
+Layering SE and IRF into mindfulness practices provides the supportive next steps to help students and clients transform challenges into grit-growing opportunities in which self-awareness deepens, learning flourishes and a growth-mindset is exercised into being...at any age!